 The pilot plant for the treatment of nitrate pollution in the alluvial aquifer of the Llavaneres stream was built 10 m from the Sant Andreu de Llavaneres stream (Maresme region).
-The alluvial aquifer is formed by sediments of coarse sands and silts of the Quaternary that cover a granite formation (InSiTrate, 2017).

-The development of an innovative design and prediction tool based on a mathematical model that describes the process of in situ bioremediation in any aquifer and helps the design of optimal remediation strategies for other sites.
+The alluvial aquifer is formed by Demonstrate on a pilot scale the feasibility of in situ bioremediation technology for nitratecontaminated groundwater for the production of drinking water.

-- The study of the feasibility of the technology in situ from the technical, environmental and economic point of view, and the comparison of this technology with other existing ones using the same indicators. - To promote community acceptance of this technology and encourage the participation of stakeholders and working groups in the development of the technology. - The study of the extrapolation of the technology in other specific European sites to demonstrate its potential application.
+- The development of an innovative design and prediction tool based on a mathematical model that describes the process of in situ bioremediation in any aquifer and helps the design of optimal remediation strategies for other sites. - The study of the feasibility of the technology in situ from the technical, environmental and economic point of view, and the comparison of this technology with other existing ones using the same indicators. - To promote community acceptance of this technology and encourage the participation of stakeholders and working groups in the development of the technology. - The study of the extrapolation of the technology in other specific European sites to demonstrate its potential application.